 Otherwise, it's minimal and makes the shoe a poor choice for long distance running.
 It's also not an excellent choice for runners or any kind who require support and stability.

 - Micro G foam midsole is extremely responsive

 - EVA sock liner is soft and comfortable

 - Breathable mesh upper

-Durability is a definite issue with the Under Armour Speed Swift 2 and sizing run small, but the cushioning - although there could be more - is super responsive and comfortable.
-The shoe is an excellent option for high-intensity interval training, sprints, or indoor training at the gym.
+Durability is a definite issue with the Speed Swift 2 and sizing run small, but the cushioning - although there could be more - is super responsive and comfortable.
+This shoe is an excellent option for high-intensity interval training, sprints, or indoor training at the gym.
 There's a lack of support, so runners with biomechanical issues beware.